NTMC-Community/MatchZoo-Studio/README.md

 # MatchZoo-Studio

-> MatchZoo studio aims to facilitate the learning, practicing, and designing of neural text matching models with a user-friendly and interactive interface.
+> MatchZoo Studio aims to facilitate the learning, practicing, and designing of neural text matching models with a user-friendly and interactive interface.